theos-ai/cash-counting-app/README.md

 This is a Cash Counting App using React Native and Computer Vision, made with ❤️ by [Theos AI](https://theos.ai).

-Don't forget to read the [Blog Post](https://blog.theos.ai/articles/yolov7-tutorial-cash-counting-app-using-react-native-and-computer-vision)!
+Don't forget to read the [Blog Post](https://blog.theos.ai/articles/yolov7-tutorial-cash-counting-app-using-react-native-and-computer-vision) and watch the [YouTube Video](https://www.youtube.com/watch?v=n8ShYAtgqTk&ab_channel=TheosAI) !

 ### Install the Expo CLI